- Other Activities

 Kevin participated in The May Term Program 2012.
 While allowing him to further define his area of expertise, this research also provided him with the opportunity to deepen his experience in Luxembourg.

 Clark Student, Jerry Travers, Tutor to Prince Sebastian of The Royal Family

 During 2010-11, the Henry J. Leir Luxembourg Program-Clark University supported the application of Jerry Travers to become the tutor to HRH Prince Sébastian, during his senior year at the International School of Luxembourg.
 Jerry reports that this wonderful experience enabled him to broaden and deepen his pedagogical skills as well as appreciate working with the Prince whom he characterized as a very nice young man.
-Jerry is currently a M.A. degree candidate at Clark's English Department.
+Jerry graduated with a M.A. degree from Clark's English Department.

 Clark Student, Angela Woodmansee, Fulbright Scholar to the Grand-Duchy of Luxembourg

 Angela Woodmansee of Clark's English Department received a Fulbright English Teaching Assistantship award to Luxembourg for the academic year 2010 – 2011.
 As Clark's first Fulbright-ETA to the Grand-Duchy, she split her time between the English program at the University of Luxembourg and the Lycee Classique (high school) in Diekirch.
 At the University, she co-taught courses in American Studies and Literary Theory, and in Diekirch, she assisted in English language classes from beginning to advanced levels.

 Angela was the recipient of The Henry J. Leir Student Conference Participant Award for Professor Fern Johnson's Luxembourg conference in 2010 on "Bilingual Education Policy and Minority Languages: Issues for the European Union and the United States."